 - 2.1 Mander Portman Woodward (MPW) is committed to safeguarding and promoting the welfare and wellbeing of young people and staff.
 We believe that everyone, without exception, has a right to be safe and to be treated with dignity and respect regardless of background and live a life free from discrimination.
-The college recognises that children and young people learn best when they are healthy, safe, and secure. - 2.2 Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
-(Keeping Children Safe in Education, September 2023.) - 2.3 This policy applies to all students in the college, including boarders. - 2.4 The purpose of this policy is to inform all staff (including supply staff), parents (including guardians and carers), contractors, volunteers and governors about the college's responsibilities for safeguarding children and to enable all parties to have a clear understanding of how these responsibilities should be carried out.
-It applies wherever staff members are working with students even where this is away from the college, such as on educational visits or when delivering lessons online. - 2.5 This policy is published on the college's website and is also available to parents of current and prospective students from the Designated Safeguarding Lead (Adam Cross) or the Administrative Team on request.
+The college recognises that children and young people learn best when they are healthy, safe, and secure. - 2.2 Safeguarding and promoting the welfare of children is defined as: providing help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment, whether that is within or outside the home, including online; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+(Keeping Children Safe in Education, September 2024.) - 2.3 This policy applies to all students in the college. - 2.4 The purpose of this policy is to inform all staff (including supply staff), parents (including guardians and carers), contractors, third parties, volunteers and governors about the college's responsibilities for safeguarding children and to enable all parties to have a clear understanding of how these responsibilities should be carried out.
+It applies wherever staff members are working with students even where this is away from the college, such as on educational visits or when delivering lessons online. - 2.5 This policy is published on the college's website and is also available to parents of current and prospective students from the Designated Safeguarding Lead (Adam Cross adam.cross@mpw.ac.uk) or the any member of the administration team on request.
 Large print or other accessible formats can also be made available. - 2.6 The policy is in accordance with the Birmingham Safeguarding Partnership's agreed local interagency procedures.
-[Note: Multi-agency arrangements for safeguarding children are now handled by the three safeguarding partner agencies: the local authority (Birmingham); the clinical commissioning group; and the police.
-These safeguarding partners come together to form the Local Safeguarding Children's Partnership (LSCP), replacing what used to be referred to as the Local Safeguarding Children's Board (LSCB)] - 2.7 This policy is also in accordance with current legislation and the following statutory guidance: - Keeping Children Safe in Education September 2023 (KCSIE) - Working Together to Safeguard Children July 2018 (WTSC) - Prevent Duty Guidance for England and Wales July 2015 (updated April 2021) - Education (Independent School Standards) Regulations 2014 - What to do if you are worried a child is being abused advice for practitioners March 2015 - Safeguarding children and young people October 2018 - Children Missing Education September 2016 - Relationships Education, Relationships and Sex Education and Health Education (2019) - The Equality Act (2010) - The Human Rights Act (1998) - 2.8 We are advised by the local Safeguarding and Child Protection in Schools and Education Officer, whom the DSL regularly consults on safeguarding matters.
+[Note: Multi-agency arrangements for safeguarding children are now handled by the three safeguarding partner agencies: the local authorities (Birmingham); the clinical commissioning group; and the police.
+These safeguarding partners come together to form the Local Safeguarding Children's Partnership (LSCP), replacing what used to be referred to as the Local Safeguarding Children's Board (LSCB)] - 2.7 This policy is also in accordance with current legislation and the following statutory guidance: - Keeping Children Safe in Education (KCSIE) (September 2024) - Working Together to Safeguard Children (WTSC) (December 2023) - Prevent Duty Guidance for England and Wales (December 2023) - Education (Independent School Standards) Regulations (2014) - National minimum standards for boarding schools (September 2022) - What to do if you are worried a child is being abused advice for practitioners (March 2015)

+- Safeguarding children and young people (October 2018) - Children Missing Education (September 2016) - Information Sharing Advice for Safeguarding Practitioners (May 2024) - Relationships Education, Relationships and Sex Education and Health Education (2019) - The Equality Act (2010) - The Human Rights Act (1998) - 2.8 We are advised by the local Safeguarding and Child Protection in Schools and Education Officer, whom the DSL regularly consults on safeguarding matters.
 Contact details can be found in section 1 of this policy. - 2.9 Every complaint or suspicion of abuse from within or outside the college will be taken seriously and action will be taken in accordance with this policy.